anuplive/java-notes/README/DSA/recurssion.md

 ##### Description:
 - Input: N = 3
 - Output: "111", "110", "101"
-- Explanation: All 3-bit binary numbers where at every prefix, the number of 1's is greater than or equal to the number of 0's.
+  - Explanation: All 3-bit binary numbers where at every prefix, 'the number of 1's is greater than or equal to the number of 0's.

 ```java
 public class BinaryNumberGenerator {